Last Updated on

 The evening brought another gorgeous sunset and one final delicious meal in town.
 By the end of day two we were certain about our decision to buy a boat.
 And even more certain that we would use it to return to this incredible island someday.

 It’s difficult to put into words the shabby beauty of Procida.
 Sure, much of the island could use a fresh coat of paint.
 But that’s all part of its authenticity and charm.
 It’s real Italians living their daily lives and paying little, if any, attention to the few tourists passing through.

 Due to frequent ferry service, most visitors arrive on a day trip from Naples, Ischia or Capri.
 They assume that due to its petite size, Procida can easily be seen in a day.
 Seen?
 Physically maybe, but to really appreciate the island’s appeal you’d have to spend a few nights.

 Walk the quaint, narrow streets long after the day-trippers have gone or dine with local families in a seaside trattoria.
-Settle in with an early morning cup of coffee to watch the local fisherman return in their brightly-colored boats laden with the morning’s catch.
+Settle in with an early morning cup of coffee to watch the island’s fishermen return in their brightly-colored boats laden with the morning’s catch.

 It’s a slower pace of life here and easily a place Dave and I could see spending weeks if not months.
 Hopefully someday on our own boat.